Trams in Innsbruck: 1983–99: Modern times

 In 1983, the cars bought from Hagen in 1976 were lengthened and adapted for use on the Stubai Valley Railway.
 The original ac powered trams were replaced by the Hagen trams on 2 July 1983.
 The Transport concept (Verkehrskonzept) was revised in 1986 following a decision by the city authorities to use trolleybuses rather than trams in the eastern part of the city.
 Several of the former Bielefeld trams were used to replace the short-bodied Lohner trams in 1989.

 In 1995, after thirty years during which no new tramlines had actually been constructed in Innsbruck, there was a modest investment in new tracks.
 This involved returning a second track to the Museum Street section which again became a twin track line, and a loop round the market place.
 In 1996, Line 6 was threatened with closure not for the first time, but the financial support needed to keep it running was found following a deluge of signatures targeting the city authorities.
 In order to sustain passenger involvement at a time when nostalgia was becoming a mainstream marketing tool, two former powered cars that had operated on the line until 1981 were operated twice each day with trailers in tow.

 Questions about the future for trams in Innsbruck returned at the end of the 1990s.
-Using three different types of vehicle for inner city mass transportation – trams, trolleybuses and motor buses – was seen as unnecessarily costly, and there was talk of abandonment; either the trolleybuses or the trams.
+Using three different types of vehicle for inner city mass transportation – trams, trolleybuses and motor buses – was seen as unnecessarily costly, and there was talk of abandonment: either the trolleybus system or the tram system.
 The discussions led to a new regional rail (1999) and trams (2001) strategy (Straßenbahnkonzept und Regionalbahnkonzept) which broadly favoured of the trams, however.

 1999–present: The regional strategy and low-floor trams

 The decision of the city authorities, in 1999, to retain and expand the tram network triggered an ongoing programme of construction and renovation.
-This involved a certain amount of disruption during summer months because of extensive upgrade of track beds and tracks, involving much pouring of concrete.
+This involved a certain amount of disruption during summer months because of extensive upgrades of track beds and tracks, involving much pouring of concrete.
 Part of the strategy called for wider tramcars: new trams would be 2.4 m wide.
 Hitherto, tram widths in Innsbruck had been restricted to 2.2 m.
 While the track gauge was unaffected, the loading gauge was not, so that twin tracks had to be farther apart and greater clearance was needed for buildings and street furniture.
 This necessitated the largest re-laying of track since 1911.
 Some of the depots were also to be renewed, rescaled, and brought up to date.